dipeshkumarsah98/Blogging-Platform/README.md

     - Display a list of blog posts with images.
     - Allow users to view individual blog posts with associated images.
     - Enable users to create new blog posts with image uploads.
-    - Implement comment functionality for blog posts, allowing users to view existing comments and add new comments.
+    - Implement comment functionality for blog posts, allowing users to view comments.

 3. **Utilize Next.js Features**:
     - Leverage Next.js's routing and server-side rendering for enhanced performance and SEO.